This document is also available in this non-normative format: diff to previous version

 thus the default behavior might be changed in future.
 Furthermore, the relationship

-keyword (which is at risk) should be further
+of this option to the @base keyword (which is at risk) should be further

 investigated.

-, the JSON-LD processor replaces arrays with just
+compactArrays of type boolean, defaulting to truetrue, the JSON-LD processor replaces arrays with just

 one element with that element during compaction.
-If set to false
+If set to false,

 all arrays will remain arrays even if they have just one element.